cc32d9/eosio-haproxy/README.md

 # HAProxy check script for eosio

-This is a simple script that sends a `get_info` request to the backend `nodeos` instance and reports a failure status if the node is more than 60 seconds behind the host time.
+`haproxy_check_block_time` is a simple script that sends a `get_info` request to the backend `nodeos` instance and reports a failure status if the node is more than 60 seconds behind the host time.
 The script also sends detailed error messages to syslog.

+`h_check_eosio_ship` is checking the health of EOSIO state history plugin.
+It compares its head block with the head block that a provided EOSIO API is returning, and it returns an error if the state history is older than the critical value.

 ## Installation